 Contraindications to surfactant administration include congenital anomalies that are uncongenial with life, perfusion failure states, diffuse pulmonary hemorrhagic conditions, and a diagnosis of congenital diaphragmatic hernia.
 Contraindications also include neonates who display respiratory difficulty, but laboratory evidence suggests lung maturity has already occurred.
 Usage of surfactant appears to result in a deterioration in newborns with pulmonary hypoplasia, although more clinical trials-based evidence is needed.

 Surfactant, especially being a drug administered to neonates, must be carefully monitored when given.
-Whether the drug administration is as a bolus or in aliquots, monitoring the endotracheal tubing for obstruction is just as essential as administering the drug itself.
-Because of the risks that accompany such procedures, it is vital to determine the definite necessity of this drug.
+Whether the drug administration is a bolus or in aliquots, monitoring the endotracheal tubing for obstruction is just as essential as administering the drug itself.
+Because of the risks accompanying such procedures, it is vital to determine the definite necessity of this drug.
 Lung ultrasonography (LUS) scoring is a bedside technique useful to diagnose respiratory problems in neonates and has now become a tool to monitor lung function and guide surfactant therapy.
 The LUS score is an excellent indicator of oxygenation status.
 It thus can predict the need to administer surfactant in both term and pre-term babies (those with gestational ages of less than 34 weeks) on continuous positive airway pressure (CPAP).
-This approach is particularly useful in severe deficiency of surfactant; continuous positive airway pressure can fail, and such failure may pose a risk of lung injury.
+This approach is particularly useful in severe surfactant deficiency; continuous positive airway pressure can fail, and such failure may pose a risk of lung injury.

 Enhancing Healthcare Team Outcomes